Accessing Contract State in Event Handlers

-TLDR; The repo for the code base can be found here
+Example Repository: The complete code for this guide can be found here

 Scenario

-In this guide, we aim to get token information for every token involved in a Uniswap V3 pool creation event.
-For each token we should index its name, symbol and decimals.
+We want to track token information (name, symbol, decimals) for every token involved in a Uniswap V3 pool creation event.

 Problem